 Nimoy sums up, pointing out that there's a huge mass of often contradictory information and as yet a final explanation of Earhart's disappearance has not been found.

 Amelia Earhart was a fascinating figure – aviator, writer, feminist.
-She was also an extremely popular and charismatic figure, one of those rare people who was both widely loved in spite of being determined to upset the apple-cart.
-In spite of her stated intention to work to inspire women, I find it interesting that so many of the people obsessed with her are men.
+She was also an extremely popular and charismatic figure, one of those rare people who was widely loved in spite of being determined to upset the apple-cart.
+Her stated intention was to work to inspire women, so it's kind of interesting that so many of the people obsessed with her are men.

 The other element of some of these retelling Earhart's story is the insistence on guilding the lily.
 Earhart was a towering figure of her time, but she quite rightly predicted that many of her achievements would one day be considered commonplace.
+Everything that she did first has been done again, many times over.
 I think this is part of what fuels the 'she was a spy' stories – a desire to add to her accomplishments, now that she is no longer able to add to them herself.
 On the one hand, it's clearly a well-intentioned gesture, coming from a place of genuine admiration.
 On the other, I think it tends to belittle Earhart's actual accomplishments--even without the added wrinkle of pissing off old ladies in New Jersey.

 Amelia Earhart: (from a letter to her husband, read by Nimoy) "Please know that I'm quite aware of the hazards.
 I want to do it because I want to do it.
 Women must try to do things as men have tried.
 When they fail, their failure must be but a challenge to others."